yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 #### Execute Stream Field

-ExecuteStreamField(label, iterator, index, fields, innerType, path, parentRecord, variableValues, subsequentPayloads):
+ExecuteStreamField(iterator, index, fields, innerType, path, parentRecord, variableValues, subsequentPayloads):

-- Let {streamRecord} be an async payload record created from {label}, {path}, and {iterator}.
+- Let {streamRecord} be an async payload record created from {path}, and {iterator}.
 - Initialize {errors} on {streamRecord} to an empty list.
 - Let {itemPath} be {path} with {index} appended.
 - Let {dataExecution} be the asynchronous future value of: